-- Privately implement a neighborhood watch website using ASP.NET/C# that accepted and posted incident reports and notified users (neighbors) of crime issues within the community.
-Used SQL database for users and incident reports.
+- Privately implemented a neighborhood watch website using ASP.NET/C# that accepted and posted incident reports and notified users (neighbors) of crime issues within the community.
+Used SQL database for users information and incident reports.

 - Used Python and Excel with Selenium Chrome driver for customer web scrapping requirements.